The Doctorate of Business Administration (DBA) program at Concordia University will prepare you as a leader to make data-informed decisions.

 How long is the DBA program?

-This is a 3-year-program at the minimum, and it’s built this way for you.
+This is a 3-year program at the minimum, and it’s built this way for you.
 We want you to start this program to finish this program and not get derailed during your research process.

 The program could take you longer, depending on how aggressive you are with your research topic.
 You’ll actually take research courses as a part of the core curriculum.
-These classes are built to help you write your literature review and methodology section of your dissertation.
-At Concordia, you get to research your topic while taking classes as opposed to waiting until you’re at the end of your coursework.
-You’ll work with us to build up your faculty review committee for your dissertation along the way.
+These classes are built to help you write your dissertation’s literature review and methodology section.

 How much does the DBA program cost?